 I used corn oil to pan-fry the chicken pieces, instead of butter or other cooking oils that have a lower smoke point.
 Corn oil has a higher smoke point than most cooking oils at 450° F, and this is important as oils with a lower smoking-point negatively affects flavor and introduces potentially harmful components to your food.
 Chicken, instead of beef or sausage, adds lean protein.
 Cutting chicken into smaller pieces before cooking speeds things up, allows it to cook more evenly, and creates more surface area for browning.

-Mazola Corn Oil is a heart-healthy, all-purpose cooking oil with a variety of uses, include baking, grilling, sautéing, stir frying, or mixing up a marinade or dressing.
+Mazola Corn Oil is an all-purpose cooking oil with a variety of uses, include baking, grilling, sautéing, stir-frying, or mixing up a marinade or dressing.
 It’s made of 100% pure oil with no additives, has a neutral taste that won’t negatively affect the taste of ingredients.

 Once you cook the chicken, simply combine with tender carrots, celery, garlic, onion, string beans, canned diced tomatoes, chicken stock, dried herbs and spices.
 Instead of traditional pasta, cannelloni and navy beans can be used for plenty of complex carbs and flavor, making this One Pot Chicken Minestrone Soup a gluten-free and wholesome recipe you can enjoy anytime.